nips2018creativity/nips2018creativity.github.io/index.md

 On the submission page, you may also indicate whether you would like to present a demo of your work during the workshop (if applicable).

-Papers will be reviewed by committee members, and accepted authors will present at the workshop in the form of a short talk, panel, and/or demo.
+Papers will be reviewed by committee members, and accepted authors will present at the workshop in the form of a short talk, poster, and/or demo.
 At least one author of each accepted paper must register for and attend the workshop.
 Accepted papers will appear on the workshop website.

 References and any supplementary materials provided do not count as part of the 2-page limit.
 However, it will be the reviewers' discretion to read the supplementary materials.